SpaceCadetOG/MEV/ReadMe.md

   ##  *Can Chainlink Break All blockchains?
 Is It a Single Point of failure?*
     1. Why All protocols should create their own oracles based on liquidty on platform
     2. Use Chainlink as a Fallback
+    3. Bridge Hacks...most were using chainlink oracles.
+    4. Validators and Oracle (node operations) will one

 ## Oracle Manplation and Front-running
     - If chainlink doesnt update?